jeffrey-kroonen/bol-retailer-api-php/README.md

 ```

-Next you can call the [endpoint](https://api.bol.com/retailer/public/redoc/v7/retailer.html) which you will want to make use of
+Next you can call the [endpoint](https://api.bol.com/retailer/public/redoc/v7/retailer.html) you want to use

 ```php
 $ordersEndpoint = $client->orders();
 ```

 Then you can call the methods available for that endpoint

 ```php
 $ordersEndpoint->orders(); // Retrieve a Paginate class instance containing orders
 $ordersEndpoint->orderById(id: '<order-id>'); // Retrieve an order by id
 ```

 To get the data from the currently authenticated application, you can use the accessor on the `Client`

 ```php
 $client->getAuth(); // Returns an instance of Auth
 ```

 You can get as example the Unix timestamp when the authentication will expire

 ```php
 $client->getAuth()->getExpiresIn(); // 1661613446
 ```

 You will receive the exception `UnauthorizedException` when the request is no longer authorized.
 You can check manually when the authentication will expire

 ```php
 $client->isAuthenticated();
 ```